lanl/BEE/DORA.md

 # Launching BEE on Dora/OpenStack

+## Install

+When installing BEE with poetry, you'll need to make sure that the `cloud_extras` packages are installed.
+To do this run

+`poetry install -E cloud_extras`

 ## Configuration

 Most of the configuration for the cloud launcher script will be under the